kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 permissions.

-Still another risk may be that if a user's kustomization tree is large, `kustomize localize` has the potential to copy files from unexpected locations.
+Still another risk may be that if a user's kustomization tree is large, `kustomize localize` has the potential to copy files from unexpected local locations.
 The command mitigates this risk with the `scope` flag.
 If the user specifies `scope`, they understand that `kustomize localize` only copies files in `scope`.
 Otherwise, `kustomize localize` treats `target` as `scope`.
 In either case, `kustomize localize` aborts with a descriptive error message if `target` references local files outside of `scope` that the command would copy.
+Note that for remote `target` and recursively referenced remote kustomization roots, the repo in which the remote root resides is the implicit `scope`.
 The qualification that the command can only localize `target`s that follow load restrictions helps mitigate this risk as well.

 ### Dependencies